Skip to main content

-Post-training adapts a general-purpose foundation model to excel at your specific application, domain, or behavioral requirements.
-This guide provides a comprehensive overview of the core methodologies, from supervised fine-tuning (SFT) and Reinforcement Learning from Human Feedback (RLHF) to more recently developed efficient alignment techniques.
+LLM development typically has two phases: pretraining and post-training.
+Pretraining uses self-supervised next-token prediction on large, diverse corpora to learn general-purpose capabilities (a "base" model).
+Post-training adapts that model to excel at your specific application, domain, or behavioral requirements.
+This guide provides a comprehensive overview of the core LLM post-training methodologies, from supervised fine-tuning (SFT) and Reinforcement Learning from Human Feedback (RLHF) to Reinforcement Learning from Verifiable Rewards (RLVR) and agentic tuning.
 By understanding these approaches, you can select the right strategy to build a powerful and specialized LLM on Anyscale.

 LLM post-training capabilities on Anyscale

-- Various open-source models: A curated collection of models ready for training, including Llama-3, Mistral, Qwen, Gemma, and multimodal models such as LLaVA-Next.
+• Various open-source models: A curated collection of models ready for training, including gpt-oss, Llama, Mistral, Qwen, Gemma, and multimodal models such as LLaVA-Next.

-- Integrated training methods: Easily switch between supervised fine-tuning (SFT) and advanced alignment algorithms such as PPO, DPO, KTO, and ORPO with a single flag.
+• Integrated training methods: Easily switch between supervised fine-tuning (SFT) and RLHF with algorithms such as PPO, DPO, KTO, and ORPO, or RLVR with GRPO and DAPO.

-- Distributed GPU acceleration: Memory-efficient scaling with DeepSpeed.
+• Distributed GPU acceleration: Memory-efficient scaling compatible with FSDP, DeepSpeed, and Megatron.

 Feature availability and exact configurations can vary by model family and framework.
 Consult the latest Ray and Anyscale docs for specifics.